AdminTurnedDevOps/PearsonCourses/Helm-Charts-For-Kubernetes/Segment4/lab.md

 `values-staging.yaml`
 `values-prod.yaml`

-Once created, popular the Value files with your choice of values
+Once created, populate the Value files with your choice of values

 2. Create namespaces
 ```